Ki1z/Ki1z/README.md

 ## Kiiz

-> Sincerity smooth th way to success
+> Sincerity smooth the way to success

 ## ABOUT ME